kyma-incubator/compass/docs/architecture/event-flows-proposal.md

 ## Overview

-This document shows a proposal of two ways of eventing flow we want to support with use of the [Management Plane](./terminology.md#management-plane)
+This document is a proposal for eventing flows we want to support with use of the [Management Plane](./terminology.md#management-plane)

 ## Eventing with Kyma internal Event Bus

 ![Management Plane Components](assets/internal-event-flow.svg)

 1. The event is registered using **Management Plane** API.
-2. The **Director** sends an event url to Application.
+2. The **Director** sends an event url to EventGateway.
-3. The **Agent** fetches the event data and passes it to Kyma Event Bus through Event Gateway.
-It will support multiple protocols like HTTP, MQTT along with multiple authentication (e.g. OpenID Connect) and authorization (e.g. OAuth2) methods.
+3. The **Agent** fetches the event data and passes it to Kyma Event Bus.
 4. The Application publishes an event.
+5. The Event Gateway will support multiple protocols like HTTP, MQTT along with multiple authentication (e.g. OpenID Connect) and authorization (e.g. OAuth2) methods.

 ## Eventing with external Event Bus